olcf-tutorials/HIP_from_scratch/1_sharedmemory/README.md

 continues until `s` is 0 and `sdata[0]` will be the sum of all the numbers in `sdata` that was inserted during the earlier while loop, and thus it is the sum of all the numbers in the row that block was assigned to. `__syncthreads()` ensures that all the threads in the block will reach that location first before any thread moves to the next instruction.
+This prevents race conditions.

 ### Building and running the code

 This process should be familiar to you by now.

 Make sure you have access to a system with HIP installed with a ROCm or CUDA backend.
 Make sure you update the submit scripts with the project in the batch job directives and in the